chcly/MockVM/README.md

 ToyVM is a custom assembly compiler and a simple virtual machine/interpreter to execute the code.
 It runs on Windows, Linux, and OSX.
 It supports linking c/c++ dynamic libraries through a simple plugin interface.

-As of right now, there are two main programs in the repository.
+There are three main programs in the repository.

 * tcom
 * tvm
+* tdbg

 ## tcom